ReturnInfinity/BareMetal/doc/Kernel API.md

  - 0: timecounter

    get the timecounter, the timecounter increments 8 times a second
- - 1: argc
+ - 1: smp_get_id

-   get the argument count
+   Get the local ID of the processor
- - 2: argv
+ - 2: free_memory

-   get the nth argument
+   Return the amount of free memory in MiB
  - 3: networkcallback_get

    get the current networkcallback entrypoint